.NET 9 Performance Improvements Every Developer Should Know

 | First request latency | 12ms | 3ms | 75% faster |

-For containerized microservices where cold start matters — think Kubernetes pod scaling — Native AOT is now a no-brainer.
-The trade-off is longer build times and slightly larger deployment artifacts, but the runtime characteristics are transformative.
+For containerized microservices where cold start matters — think Kubernetes pod scaling — Native AOT is now a strong default choice.
+Setting up a project for AOT is straightforward:

 public class FeatureFlagService